Stevie Nicks: 1987–1990: Tango in the Night, The Other Side of the Mirror, and Behind the Mask

 Also in 1988, Nicks began work on a fourth solo album with English record producer Rupert Hine.
 The Other Side of the Mirror was released on May 11, 1989, to commercial success.
 Nicks became romantically involved with Hine.

-Nicks toured the U.S. and Europe from August to November 1989, the only time she has toured Europe as a solo act.
+Nicks toured the U.S. and Europe from August to November 1989.
 She later said she had "no memory of this tour" because of her increasing dependency on Klonopin, prescribed in ever increasing amounts by a psychiatrist between 1987 and 1994, in an attempt to keep Nicks from regressing to her former abuse of cocaine.

 In 1989, Nicks set to work with Fleetwood Mac on Behind the Mask, released in 1990 to moderate commercial success in the U.S. In the UK, however, the album entered the chart at number one and was certified platinum.
 The band went on a world tour to promote the album, on the last night of which Buckingham and Nicks reunited on stage to perform "Landslide".
 After the tour concluded, Nicks left the group over a dispute with Mick Fleetwood, who would not allow her to release the 1977 track "Silver Springs" on her album Timespace: The Best of Stevie Nicks, because of his plans to save it for release on a forthcoming Fleetwood Mac box set.
 Fleetwood knew that the song would be valuable as a selling point for the box set, since over the years, it had gained interest among the band's fans.